DegaLabs/gable/README.md

 ## References

-We originally forked this template from the
-[Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template).
+We forked this repository from [Barnable](https://github.com/octopus-network/barnacle), which originally forked from the [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template).
 You can find more information on features on this template there, and more detailed usage on the [Substrate Developer Hub Tutorials](https://docs.substrate.io/tutorials/v3/) that use this heavily.